 Besides price, going electric provides the best maneuverability.
 They’re incredibly lightweight and can be found as narrow as 12 inches in width.
 Almost no maintenance is required as they don’t need oil changes or gas fill-ups.
 No dealing with a pull cord start-up or messy emissions either.
 You are limited to how far your weather insulated extension cord can reach.

-Electric snow blowers are for areas that receive light to moderate snow of less than 8 inches at a time.
+Corded electric snowblowers are for areas that receive light to moderate snow of less than 8 inches at a time.
 They are for paved surfaces that do not have much of a slope.
 Sidewalks, single-car driveways, and decks are ideal.
-Some people use an electric snow blower in conjunction with a larger gas-powered one for areas that are hard to reach.
+Some people use these in conjunction with a larger gas-powered one for areas that are hard to reach.

 Cordless Electric Snow Blower